NotJoeMartinez/rushbot/README.md

 # Rushbot
-A sketchy mass SMS system using Twilio and GroupMe APIs.
+A sketchy mass SMS system using the Twilio and GroupMe APIs.

 ![img](imgs/flowchart.png)